lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Contribute
 ----------

 [Clickers][clicker-repo] is a work in progress.
 If you'd like to help out or have any suggestions, check the [roadmap sticky][clicker-issue-38].

+This blog is [on github][blog-repo], if you can improve it, have any suggestions or I've failed to keep it up to date, [raise an issue][blog-issue-new] or a PR.

 Help!
 -----